Personalize Survey Links

 Prefill first question

-Next to identifying your users, you can also use URL parameters to prefill questions of survey.
+Next to identifying your users, you can also use URL parameters to add data to a survey response.

-URL parameters starting with “response_” let preselect survey responses or add hidden fields to your survey.
+URL parameters starting with “response_” will either preselect survey responses or add hidden fields data to the survey response.

 Below you can see an example link that identifies your user by their email address (see above) and sets the response of a NPS survey to the value 9 / 10 by providing a ‘response_nps’ parameter.